Reviews You Can Rely On

 Ride Quality

-The RadWagon 5 rides like an American car from the 70's.
+The RadWagon 5 rides like a big American car from the 70's.
 With its long wheelbase and heavy wheels, it lumbers along with a calm, predictable feel.
-The bike is still powerful, but its mass is center stage, passing its stability to the rider and cargo.
+The bike is adequately powerful, but its mass is center stage, passing its stability to the rider and cargo.
 The bike feels confident and safe, only presenting itself as sporty to someone who's never ridden an e-bike.
 The words quick and agile just aren't in its lexicon, but that's part of its appeal.
 Hauling around your kids, pets, groceries, or other cargo isn't the time to feel quick and zippy.

 rad power radwagon 5 - the shimano altus 8-speed drivetrain is protected by a derailleur...